Strategic Thinking and Decision-Making

 - Examine probabilities and present impact choices — model strategic foresight in the context of your organization.

-The total learning time commitment for this program is 18 hours.
+The total learning time commitment for this program is 18 hours between live sessions and interactive self-paced modules.

 How You Learn